dolmades/dolmades-cli/README.md

  iconFileName
 ```

 This command is optional.
-It specifies the icon file to be used for the desktop symbol and the target launcher.
+It specifies the icon file to be used for the desktop symbol and the target launcher with absolute path and file name.
+If an absolute path is ommitted the `/install` and `/wineprefix/drive_c` directories will be browsed and the first occurrence of the given icon file name will be used.
-If the icon filename is relative `/install` will be prepended.
-If the command is omitted it defaults to the dolma icon.
+If the command is omitted or the given file name cannot be found it defaults to the dolma icon.

 **FINAL NOTES**